On this page

 The Psychological Toll of the "Tink"

 If you are 60 miles into a desert solo mission and every vibration from the washboard is met with a metallic tink-tink-tink from your frame bag, you will eventually lose your mind.
-It’s not just annoying; trail noise is a symptom of friction.
-Friction is the enemy of longevity.
+It is not just annoying to listen to for hours on end.
+Trail noise is a symptom of friction, and friction is the ultimate enemy of longevity.

-In my experience, 90% of "bike noise" isn't a loose bottom bracket—it's a poorly secured multi-tool vibrating against a CO2 cartridge or a zipper pull hitting the frame.
-When you're riding through technical chunk, your tools are effectively miniature hammers.
+In my experience, ninety percent of bike noise is not a loose bottom bracket.
+It is almost always a poorly secured multi-tool vibrating against a CO2 cartridge or a zipper pull hitting the frame.
+When you are riding through technical chunk, your loose tools are effectively acting as miniature hammers inside your bags.

-Silence isn't just about peace of mind.
+Silence is not just about peace of mind.
 A silent bike indicates a stable load, and a stable load is a reliable load.
-Here is how I silence the cockpit.
+Here is exactly how I silence the cockpit.

 The Tool Roll Mandate

-Throwing a bare multi-tool like the Crankbrothers M19 into a frame bag pocket is a mistake.
+Throwing a bare multi-tool like the Crankbrothers M19 into a loose frame bag pocket is a rookie mistake.
 It will inevitably shift and find a way to tap against something hard.

-I don't care if the bag has "organized pockets."
-Use a dedicated tool roll or, at the very least, wrap your tool in a rag.
-A simple microfiber cloth held together with a rubber band kills 100% of the rattle and gives you a clean surface to work on when you actually have to fix a chain in the mud.
+I do not care if the bag has specialized organized pockets.
+You must use a dedicated canvas tool roll or wrap your tool tightly in a shop rag.
+A simple microfiber cloth held together with a heavy rubber band kills all the rattle and gives you a clean surface to work on when you fix a chain in the mud.

-If you use a top-tube "gas tank" bag for your tools, the rattle is even worse because it's closer to your ears.
-For these bags, I use adhesive-backed foam lining on the floor of the bag.
-It acts as a silencer for anything you drop in there mid-ride.
+If you use a top-tube gas tank bag for your heavy tools, the rattle is even worse because it is closer to your ears.
+For these bags, I install adhesive-backed foam lining directly onto the floor of the bag.
+It acts as a permanent silencer for anything you drop in there mid-ride.

 Related Read